Gabo-Tor/gym-sailing/README.md

 # gym-sailing

----

 This is a Gymnasium (OpenAI Gym) environment designed to train reinforcement learning (RL) agents to control a sailboat.
 The environment simulates the dynamics of a sailboat and allows the agent to learn tacking behavior to reach a target point.

 ![env](img/env.gif)

-## Envs
+## Environments

 - **Sailboat-v0**: The main environment with a continuous action space.
 - **SailboatDiscrete-v0**: A variation of the environment with a discrete action space.
-- **Motorboat-v0**: A easy test environment with a motorboat instead of a sailboat.
+- **Motorboat-v0**: An easy test environment with a motorboat instead of a sailboat.

 ## Installation

-You can install the latest release using pip by:
+You can install the latest release using pip:

 ```bash
 pip install gym-sailing
 ```

-Or, if you know what you are doing you can clone and intall locally from the repository.
+Alternatively, if you prefer, you can clone the repository and install it locally.

 ## Usage